 Turkey Egg Nutrition

 A single turkey egg contains 135 calories (compared with about 72 for a chicken egg), about 11 grams of protein (vs. 6 grams), and 9 grams of fat (vs. 5 grams).
 Notably, a turkey egg contains more than twice as much cholesterol (933 milligrams vs. 372 milligrams) as a chicken egg.

 The Economics of Turkey Eggs

 Unless you know someone who raises their own turkeys, turkey eggs are extremely difficult to find.
 The reason for that comes down to economics, which in turn is a function of the turkey's fertility cycle.
-For starters, turkeys lay about 100 eggs per year, compared to about 350 chicken eggs laid per year for top egg-laying chickens.
+For starters, turkeys lay up to 100 eggs per year, compared to up to 350 chicken eggs laid per year for top egg-laying chickens.

 Moreover, turkeys are bigger and require more space and more food, which means it's more expensive to raise turkeys.
 Turkeys also take longer to start laying eggs, beginning at around 28 weeks of age as opposed to around 20 weeks for chickens.
 To put that in context, a turkey is ready for slaughter at 14 to 18 weeks, meaning it requires and additional 10 to 14 weeks of feeding before it ever lays a single egg.
-When the turkey does finally start laying, it's at a rate of around just two eggs per week, compared to one chicken egg a day for top egg-laying chickens.
+When the turkey does finally start laying, it's at a rate of up to about two eggs per week, compared to almost one chicken egg a day for top egg-laying chickens.